ONLYOFFICE/docker-onlyoffice-nextcloud/README.md

 3. Now launch the browser and enter the webserver address.
 The ownCloud wizard webpage will be opened.
 Enter all the necessary data to complete the wizard.

-4. Return to the project folder and run the `set_configuration.sh` script:
+4. Go to the project folder and run the `set_configuration.sh` script:

 ```
 bash set_configuration.sh